frechfrechfrech/Mutual-Fund-Market-Clusters/README.md

 # Put the FUN in Mutual Funds

 ## Research Questions

+  ### 1. Can we group open-end mutual funds based on sales patterns in the last 2 years?
+ **Motivation**: If I, asset manager x, can find funds similar to my own which are not currently captured by Morningstar Category relationships, I can target those funds for competition.

-  ### 1. Can we segment broker dealer offices into groups with similar buying behavior?
+  ### 2. Can we segment broker dealer offices into groups with similar buying behavior?
   **Motivation**: I, asset manager x, can better arm my salesforce to pursue opportunities if we have targeted strategies for each segment of the market.

-  ### 2. Can we group open-end mutual funds based on sales patterns in the last 2 years?
- **Motivation**: If I, asset manager x, can find funds similar to my own which are not currently captured by Morningstra Category relationships, I can target those funds for competition.

 ## Data: Open End Mutual Fund Sales aka What was sold, when, and where?
-  - **When**: Monthly aggregates January 2016 - January 2017
+  - **When**: Monthly aggregates January 2016 - December 2017
   - **Where**: Broker Dealer Locations
   - **What**: CUSIP, Fund ID, Morningstar Category